-The company yesterday forecast third-quarter revenue that missed analysts’ estimates and cut its profit outlook by 20 percent, as competition from Apple Inc. (AAPL)’s iPad and an anemic global economic recovery drags down PC demand.
+The company yesterday forecast third-quarter revenue that missed analysts’ estimates and cut its profit outlook by 20 percent, as competition from Apple Inc. (AAPL:US)’s iPad and an anemic global economic recovery drags down PC demand.

-“It’s a half-decade journey or more for Dell to transition from where they have been to more enterprise sales,” said Frank Gillett, an analyst at Forrester Research Inc. (FORR) “It’s a long transformation project.”
+“It’s a half-decade journey or more for Dell to transition from where they have been to more enterprise sales,” said Frank Gillett, an analyst at Forrester Research Inc. (FORR:US) “It’s a long transformation project.”

 Since Dell is so reliant on business sales -- just 18 percent of revenue was from consumers last quarter -- it’s subject to long upgrade cycles for PCs running Microsoft Corp.
-(MSFT)’s operating system, Gillett said.
+(MSFT:US)’s operating system, Gillett said.
 The next version, Windows 8, is due out in October.